UoMResearchIT/SpanishPlumeAnalysis/wrf_analysis_toolkit/README.md

 #### WRFSmoothDiff
 This is a slightly more advanced way of comparing two sets of data.

-It gets the difference directly from the wrfout files, and then animates the result using a divergent colourscale.
+It gets the difference directly from the wrfout files, and then animates the result using a divergent color scale.
 If the flag ***smooth*** is set to 1, it smooths the data before making the diff, so that slight positional changes are not as strongly reflected in the output.